Automounter: /net

 where hostname is the host name of the remote machine and nfspath is the path that is exported over NFS on the remote machine.
 This notation generally frees the system manager from having to manage each exported path explicitly via a central automounter map.
+This feature was disabled by default in macOS after it was discovered that it allows Gatekeeper to be bypassed.

 Software shares and repositories

 In some computing environments, user workstations and computing nodes do not host installations of the full range of software that users might want to access.
 Systems may be "imaged" with a minimal or typical cross-section of the most commonly used software.
 Also, in some environments, users might require specialized or occasional access to older versions of software (for instance, developers may need to perform bug fixes and regression testing, or some users may need access to archived data using outdated tools).

 Commonly, organizations will provide repositories or "depots" of such software, ready for installation as required.
 These also may include full copies of the system images from which machines have their operating systems initially installed, or available for repair of any system files that may get corrupted during a machine's lifecycle.

 Some software may require quite substantial storage space or might be undergoing rapid (perhaps internal) development.
 In those cases the software may be installed on, and configured to be run directly from, the file servers.